jenkinsci/ghprb-plugin/README.md

 * Add GitHub usernames of admins (these usernames will be used as defaults in new jobs).
 * Under Advanced, you can modify:
   * The phrase for adding users to the whitelist via comment.
 (Java regexp)
-  * The phrase for accepting a pullrequest for testing.
+  * The phrase for accepting a pull request for testing.
 (Java regexp)
   * The phrase for starting a new build.
 (Java regexp)
   * The crontab line.
 This specify default setting for new jobs.
 * Save to preserve your changes.